aakashbansal/App-WatchDog-Android-App/README.md

 * **adapter** - contain list view adapters.

 * **database** - contain classes for manipulating the local SQLite Database.
-This is further sub-divided into two folders - **dbAddUsageLimit** ( db containing info about restriction limits set-up on apps) and **dbViewUsageStats** (db containing info about Usage Statistics of all installed apps).
+This is further sub-divided into two folders :
+* **dbAddUsageLimit** - for manipulating db that contains info about restriction limits set-up on apps.
+* **dbViewUsageStats** for manipulating db that contains info about **Usage Statistics** of all installed apps.

 * **DialogController** - manages the on-screen dialogs.